 Industrial engineering focuses on skills needed to create, design, analyze, and improve the operation of complex systems.

 Data-driven decision making is a fundamental aspect of industrial engineering.

-Industrial Engineering has seven core courses, including a 2-quarter senior design experience, complemented by courses in Applied Behavioral Science and Production & Logistics.
+Industrial Engineering has 9 core courses, including a 2-quarter senior design experience, complemented by courses in Management Science and Production & Logistics.

 Students also choose seven elective courses, three of which may be taken in other departments such as Economics, Mathematics, Statistics, and LOC.

 |Target Audience:||Students who are strong in quantitative subjects and are interested in creative problem solving through application of quantitative techniques to modern problems.|

 Students must be admitted to the McCormick School and pursue an Engineering degree as their primary major.

 Students must fulfill all requirements of an Engineering degree.